divescapes/divescapes.ca/content/show/show.md

 ]
 +++

-We’re working hard to provide you with another stellar schedule for Divescapes 2020 which is happening on October 23/24/2020
+TBA: We’re working hard to provide you with another stellar schedule for Divescapes 2020 which is happening on October 23/24/2020

-<h2>Show Schedule (Tentative)</h2>
+<h2>Show Schedule (Tentative, TBA)</h2>

 <style type="text/css">
 th, td { padding: 5px; }